Holton Heath Laboratories, nr Poole, Dorset

 It’s not often I go exploring on a Saturday afternoon in the middle of the day.
 It’s usually fairly difficult to get in anywhere because of the higher volume of traffic or pedestrians and a lot of amateur explorers head out on Saturdays to the latest “tourist spot” and get caught by security!

 So…with all that in mind, we went exploring on a Saturday afternoon!
-Our site was in Dorset again, at the abandoned Royal Naval Cordite Factory or “Holton Heath Laboratories”.
+Our focus was in Dorset again, at the abandoned Royal Naval Cordite Factory site, the laboratories in particular.
+Used in the process of making cordite for shells during World War 1 & 2.
 Opened in 1916 and laid derelict since the late 1990′s.

 After a stroll around the perimeter fence it was clear that there had been a recent tightening in security.
 New CCTV signs were up and a lot of broken fence posts had been replaced (since the last time we were here in 2009).
 We’d pretty much given up when we spotted our access – staring right at us!
 “There’s always a way in!”